wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Error warning when plugin is activated

+= 1.2.3 =
 * Fix: AdSense Custom Theme API integration is ignoring the new responsive ads when WP QUADS PRO plugin is installed
 * New: Ad Background color white per default
 * Tweak: clean up code